 When asked why they were speeding, some drivers claim that they were unaware of the posted speed limit.
 Others insist that they did not realize that they were driving at a speed that exceeded that limit.

 In reality, of course, there are no valid excuses for speeding.
 Those who choose to do so are putting themselves and all other road users in danger of death or serious injury.

-Traffic Accident Attorneys You Can Trust
+Nevada Speeding Accident Lawyers You Can Trust

 If you have been injured in a speeding accident, the experienced team of lawyers here at Cap and Kudler may be able to help you claim the compensation you deserve.
 Just give us a call or contact us online to schedule a free consultation, find out if you have a case, and find out more about our legal services.